Tips and Tricks for Maintaining Your Sump Pump

 The Intact Centre at the University of Waterloo reported in 2019 that flooded basements were the biggest climate-related change being faced by Canadians.
 It should come as no surprise that broken sump pumps are a leading cause of water damage; in fact, they have been one of our most frequently cited claims for years.

 While replacing your sump pump is relatively inexpensive, repairing your basement after a sump pump failure can leave you in a pinch.
-The average cost to repair a basement after a sump pump failure was $43,000 in 2018.
+The average cost to repair a basement after a sump pump failure is over $40,000 in 2022.

 Today we’re sharing some tips for maintaining your sump pump and extending its life.